anynode/net4home/README.md

 ## Prerequisites

 The integration requires one net4home Bus connector.
+Each connection to a Bus connector is represented in Home Assistant as a **hub** device.
+After the hub is connected, net4home modules will appear as child devices.
+Entities are created based on the reported device type.
 The `net4home` integration allows connections to more than one Bus connector.
 For each connector, a new integration entry needs to be created.

 ## Features